Learn how to declutter your home before moving. Get easy tips for getting rid of your things to move cross-country or to downsize your home.

 We have a LOT of STUFF and we are getting rid of entire rooms of stuff since we plan on down-sizing.

 Here’s how we’re decluttering to get ready to move.
+(Get easy tips for moving using a moving company here.)

 How to Declutter Before Moving